kangpyolee/DATA6510/Syllabus.md

 #### Know how to ...
 * Write, validate, and debug SQL queries of moderate complexity
 * Read and interpet entity relationship models
+* Extract and integrate data from data warehouses
 * Build database backed visualization models

 ## Instructor